coleifer/sweepea/docs/api.rst

     should not be instantiated directly, but instead is returned when executing ``SELECT`` queries.

+    When iterated over, the cursor wrapper will yield result rows as tuples.

     .. py:method:: iterator()

         Provides an iterator over the result-set that does not cache the result